ctp-archive/twitter-preserver/README.md

 --output=./public
   Write the results of the archive to this folder (default ./public)

+--pdf
+  Write output to PDF files.
+Will appear as a `./pdf` directory within the output directory

 --include=tweets,dms,likes
   Comma-separated list of what data to include in the export.